 Since she established her first gallery in Hazelton Lanes in Toronto’s Yorkville area in 1984, Sandra Ainsley has developed and nurtured her passion for glass into a thriving and successful business.

 Sandra Ainsley Gallery at The Distillery opened November 2002, with over 2000 people in attendance, and pioneered the largest exhibition by Dale Chihuly ever held in a private gallery.
 After over twenty five years in business Sandra has become an integral part of the international glass community.
-She has established herself as one of the leading dealer of contemporary glass in world.
+She has established herself as one of the leading dealers of contemporary glass in world.

 Alissa Sexton is the co-director of Bau-Xi Gallery (est. 1965), a recognized and long running contemporary gallery dedicated to showcasing top Canadian artists at locations in Toronto and Vancouver.
 Since joining Bau-Xi in 2005, Alissa has facilitated representation for emerging and established artists while developing strong relationships with patrons and art industry professionals.
 Her projects for Bau-Xi include identifying market trends and recruiting talented artists, advising collectors on acquisitions, coordinating year-round exhibitions, and building artist profiles in international markets at fairs in Toronto, Miami, and London.